lsyang99/Solar-Panel-Detection-Samples/README.md

 1. Create labeling data.
 2. Convert Geotiff files *(with coordinates)* to JPG files(without coordinates).
 3. Generate a XML file *(with XY pixels and bounding boxes)* for each TIFF file from a TXT that locates the position of each point and denotes its corresponding polygon and TIFF file.
-4. Arrange a TensorFlow-used data format
+4. Arrange a TensorFlow-used data format:
   - Split all JPG files to two folders, "train" and "test".
   - Convert the corresponding XML files to a single CSV file in the folder "train" and "test", respectively.
   - Generate the corresponding TFRecord files named as "train.record" and "test.record".
-5. Re-train the model
+5. Re-train the model:
   - Select a model from TensorFlow Hub.
   - Manually modify the content of "pipeline.config".
 6. Perform inference on testing dataset and calculate metrics for validation.
-7. Ready to be used on real-world data!
+7. Ready to be applied to real-world data!